Dieudonné determinant: Tannaka–Artin problem

-Assume that K is finite over its centre F. The reduced norm gives a homomorphism Nn from GLn(K) to F×.
+Assume that K is finite over its center F. The reduced norm gives a homomorphism Nn from GLn(K) to F×.
 We also have a homomorphism from GLn(K) to F× obtained by composing the Dieudonné determinant from GLn(K) to K×/[K×, K×] with the reduced norm N1 from GL1(K) = K× to F× via the abelianization.

 The Tannaka–Artin problem is whether these two maps have the same kernel SLn(K).
 This is true when F is locally compact but false in general.